rluba/hamjest/README.md

 	In particular, Hamjest 3 now uses a special description format for DOM-like objects (eg. DOM nodes, [cheerio](https://www.npmjs.com/package/cheerio) objects, …) to make mismatch descriptions involving those kinds of objects easier to understand.

 	I consider this a breaking change since Hamjest’s readable console messages are its primary feature.

-* Internal: Replaced Q with Bluebird for all promise-related code (`promiseThat(…)`, `willBe(…)`, etc.).
-If you previously used any of Q's non-standard sugar methods on the promises returned by hamjest, you'll need to change to the equivalent [Bluebird methods](http://bluebirdjs.com/docs/api-reference.html) instead.
+* Replaced Q with Bluebird for all promise-related code (`promiseThat(…)`, `willBe(…)`, etc.).
+If you previously used any of Q's non-standard sugar methods on the promises returned by Hamjest, you'll need to switch to the equivalent [Bluebird methods](http://bluebirdjs.com/docs/api-reference.html).
+* Internal: Switched from Grunt to Gulp.
+This might affect you if you created custom builds of Hamjest.

 ## v1.x to v2.0
 ### throws